frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/datamining.md

 Lecture 3: Predictive modelling
 -------------------------------

+Predictive learning can be seen as: (1) Choose a model for the prediction function (2) Choose a loss function that must be minimized
+(3) Tune the parameters of the model to minimize the loss function applied over some training (and possibly validation) set.

-We use convex functions in optimizations because they have "nice mathematical properties".
+We use convex functions in optimizations because they have "nice mathematical properties", e.g., the convex function has one local (and therefore global) minimum/maximum.
 To see this, look at how gradient descent evolves in a convex function.
 Example of convex function: squared sum.

-Gradient descent: go towards the negation of the gradient.
+Gradient descent: go towards the negation of the gradient, which is the direction of greatest decrease.

 > Regularization := Introducing a penalty on the size of the weights.
 This way, one can encode a preference for "simpler" models that ignore outliers.
 Useful for the tradeoff between faithfully fitting the data and having an easy (non-complex) model.

+Regularization can reduce variance and

 The tradeoff between model complexity and training loss is a classical tradeoff that occurs pretty much always.